Weekend in Bratislava – a local’s amazing 2 days itinerary

 To end your second day, I’ll let you in on the final secret why we think a weekend in Bratislava is a totally worthwhile experience – Slovakia’s capital features amazing shopping opportunities (read shopping centers) that are open on Sundays!
 Eurovea and Aupark are our best recommendations; if you choose the first one, a wonderful riverside promenade awaits you with terraces, restaurants, and cafes to end the day in style.

-For those who have more than a weekend to spend in Bratislava, do check out our list of amazing day trips around the city or contact us directly to get our personalized suggestions for your stay!
+For those who have more than a weekend in Bratislava, do check out our list of amazing day trips around the city or contact us directly to get our personalized suggestions for your stay!
 We’d love to hear from you!